hossein1387/BARVINN/docs/design.rst

 MVU Job Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^
-MVUs are programmed to perfom a single job.
+MVUs are programmed to perform a single job.
 A job is started by the controller by raising the `start` signal.
-Once the job is finished, the MVU will generate an interrupt, informing the controller that the requested job is finished and the results are ready to be sent back to host or to other MVUs.
+Once the job is finished, the MVU will generate an interrupt, informing the controller that the requested job is finished and the results are ready to be sent back to the host or to other MVUs.
 Once MVU is busy with a job, the `busy` signal is raised.
 During this time, MVU can be programmed for the next job and raising the `start` signal will not initiate any new job.

 .. figure:: _static/mvu_job_config.svg